johnmpsherwin-zz/Framer-Bottom-Navigation/ReadMe.md

 This will create a Bottom Navigation component in it's default state with 4 items using icons that are pulled in from <a href="https://material.io/icons/">Google's Material Icons</a>.

 ## Customising
 The items are created using an array with multiple nested arrays.
 Each nested array should contain 3 elements, the label name, the icon name, and the color.
-The color is the color bar background will be set as when the item is selected.

 Here's an example of what this should look like.

 ```javascript
 itemData = [["Movies", "movie", "#0F6FFF"], ["Books", "book", "#EE4444"], ["Music", "album", "#7143E5"], ["Favorites", "star", "#FF5722"]]
 ```

+The first string is the label name for the item, the second is the name of the icon you would like to use, and the third is the items color.
+The color of each item is what sets the background color of the Bottom Navigation when that item is active.

 Next, we can create our Bottom Navigation with custom items: